How To Make Homemade Banana Pudding From Scratch

 Whisk milk mixture.

-Put this milk mixture on the stovetop on medium-low heat and stir it really well with a whisk.
-You can also just use a spoon for this.
+Put this milk mixture on the stovetop on medium-low heat and stir it really well with a whisk or a spoon.

 Now settle in and BE PATIENT.
 You need to stir the pot constantly, scraping the bottom so none of it gets a chance to stick and scorch.
 This will take about 15 minutes, so I usually get something to read while I stand there and stir because I don’t think I’ve ever “just” done one thing for 15 minutes straight.

+Seriously, be patient, keep stirring, don’t turn the heat up past four.
 Now, your pudding isn’t going to get super thick, but after about 15 minutes of stirring, it will suddenly get thicker.
 The consistency will be about what that boxed pudding is right after you mix it before it sets well.
 TAKE IT OFF THE EYE!
 Quick!
 We don’t want it to scorch or keep getting thicker.

-Now if you end up with a scorched pudding or lumpy pudding mixture, just use it anyway and pay attention to me when I tell you to slow down next time!
+If you end up with a scorched pudding or lumpy pudding mixture, you can still use it (and go a little slower next time!).

-Add a 1/2 teaspoon of vanilla and stir.
+Add a teaspoon of vanilla to milk mixture.

 Pour pudding over bananas and wafers.

-Immediately pour vanilla pudding over your sliced banana and wafers.
+Add the vanilla and immediately pour vanilla pudding over your sliced banana and wafers.

 Let this sit for about five minutes so the pudding has time to soak into the wafers.

-THIS IS SO GOOD!
+IT IS SO GOOD!
 Eat it warm, then refrigerate leftovers.
 I prefer to eat the leftovers cold.
 YUM!

 Store your leftovers in an airtight container in the fridge for up to four days.
 I don’t recommend freezing this homemade pudding, as the wafers will be too soggy.